ULSTEIN SX210 Offshore Wind Turbine Operations

 Major fuel savings

-Ulstein Group invented the ULSTEIN X-BOW® in 2004 and later leveraged this with the introduction of the X-STERN, both of which have enjoyed great market success.
+Ulstein Group launched the ULSTEIN X-BOW® in 2004 and later leveraged this with the introduction of the X-STERN®, both of which have enjoyed great market success.

-The TWIN X-STERN? was introduced in 2015 and is designed for offshore operations that require a ship to remain in position in rough weather.
-This concept also included other technologies to improve operations and reduce fuel consumption, such as biomechanical W2W ramps and cranes as well as a new propulsion unit concept.
+The TWIN X-STERN® was introduced in 2015 and is designed for offshore operations requiring a ship to remain in position in rough weather.
+This concept also included other technologies to improve operations and reduce fuel consumption, such as biomechanical W2W ramps, cranes, and a new propulsion unit concept.

 TWIN X STERN

-The TWIN X-STERN concept has been developed further since 2015, and the TWIN X-STERN hull is now commercially available on a range of vessels, including vessels servicing offshore wind turbines.
+Since 2015, the TWIN X-STERN concept has been developed further, and the TWIN X-STERN hull is now commercially available on a range of vessels, including vessels servicing offshore wind turbines.

 "By having excellent performance in either direction, you avoid having to turn the ship to follow weather changes.
 This is traditionally required maybe 50 per cent of the time, depending on the operation being performed.
 You save an enormous amount of time by not turning the vessel.
 The total energy savings are significant compared to traditional hulls," says Lars Ståle Skoge, Commercial Director at Ulstein Design & Solutions.